7 Signs Your House Needs Rewiring

 How much does a rewire cost?

-The costs of a house rewire will depend on how long the job will take, the supplies used, how large the property is and whether the job is a partial rewire or a full house job.
-The average cost of full rewires is usually between £2000 and £5000 and depends on the size of the house.
+The costs of a house rewire will depend on how long the job will take, the supplies used, how large the property is and whether the job is a partial rewire or a full house rewire.
+The average cost of full rewires is usually between £2000 and £6000 and depends on the size of the house.
 We quote for each job on an individual basis for this reason.
 Our quotes are non-obligatory and we don’t tie you into any contracts.

 How long does a house rewire take?

-How long house rewiring takes will depend on the size of the house and how many bedrooms it has.
+How long house rewiring takes will depend on the size of the house and how many rooms it has.
 A single room rewiring can take around a day, whereas a three bed semi can take up to seven days to complete.

 Arrange for your house survey today